shahinvaseghi/invpro/FEATURES.md

 #### Features
 - Auto-generated codes following `PRQ-YYYYMM-XXXXXX`.
 - Dedicated create/edit forms with item-aware unit dropdown (default unit + defined conversions).
-- Approver selection restricted to personnel granted the purchase-request approval permission.
+- Approver selection restricted to personnel (from production module) granted the purchase-request approval permission.
 - Approval action locks the request (`is_locked=1`), records timestamp, and exposes it to permanent/consignment receipt forms.
 - Receipt forms validate that the selected request matches both item and company before updating fulfillment quantities.
 - User-entered unit/quantity/price values are preserved for display while normalized values are stored for calculation.